Could I make a housing disrepair claim?

-Here at CEL Solicitors, we represent people and families living in social housing properties whose homes are not being adequately maintained by their landlord, whether they are housing association or council-owned.
+Here at CEL Solicitors, we represent people and families living in social housing properties whose homes are not being properly maintained by their social landlord, whether these are housing association or council-owned properties.

-As a tenant living in rented accomodation, your landlord is responsible for ensuring:
+As a tenant living in rented accommodation, your landlord is responsible for ensuring:

 - That the house you live in is in a good state of repair structurally

-- That you have a heating system which functions adequately
+- That you have a working heating system

-- That you have access to electricity, gas and water
+- That you have safe access to electricity, gas and water

 - That you have working sanitation facilities i.e. toilet, basins, sinks, etc.